-The search giant's 1-gigabit fiber network will arrive in 18 new cities across four metro areas.
+The search giant's 1-gigabit-per-second fiber network will arrive in 18 new cities across four metro areas.
 The company also hopes to expand to cities including San Jose, Calif., and Phoenix.

 The Scientific-Atlanta MCP-100 was first announced at CES 2006 in early January.
 Check out CNET editors' early impressions of this product.